evolvingweb/sitediff/README.md

     - paths.yaml
   ```

+  With the help of this feature, you can have separate YAML files for different aspects / features / components of your site.
+For example, general site-specific rules can live in a `general.yaml` file whereas platform-specific rules can live in another file like `drupal-8.x.yaml` and so on.

 * **Specifying paths**

   When you run ```sitediff diff```, you can specify which pages to look at in several ways: